Choe-Jongin/JCodec/README.md

-this project is codec for huge SSD media server!!
+this project is codec for huge SSD media server!!!